 Northern Arizona University is a partner institution in a major new initiative to establish and lead the Center for Quantum Networks, or CQN.
 NAU will collaborate with The University of Arizona, the lead institution on this five-year project.
 The new center is funded through an initial $26 million grant awarded to UA by the National Science Foundation (NSF), and includes an additional five-year $24.6 million renewal option.
-The project,… Read more
+The project, which… Read more

 In an ongoing effort to help high school seniors successfully chart their course after graduation, educators at Northern Arizona University developed the Senior Launch Guide, an innovative workbook designed to inform students, parents, teachers and counselors about postsecondary options and identify steps to get there.
-Based on its success in Arizona, schools across the country are now using the… Read more
+Based on its success in Arizona, schools across the country are now using the Senior… Read more

 In the field of physics, everything that has mass and takes up space is matter.
 Active matter consists of many self-propelled entities uniting to create large-scale structures and movements, such… Read more